onqtam/headjack/docs/why/14_ECONOMICS.md

 Why Peter Singer Says You’re Guilty of Ordinary Evil - Carlos Farias https://www.youtube.com/watch?v=Et2ocXkIKXU
+^^ maybe don't include this - don't get too bogged down in specific arguments and taking sides - focus on what's general and obvious

+there is an equilibrium for how much redistribution is worth it -> leading to the most shared benefits - and we're nowhere close to it

+> "And so, Rawls argues, the bargainers in the original position will pick principles of justice that allow inequality, provided inequality causes everyone to get a bigger slice.
+The bargainers realize that by rewarding certain people for being unusually productive or talented, everyone can be better off.
+It is to everyone’s advantage to live by rules under which a Steve Jobs or Warren Buffett can accumulate more wealth than less talented, ambitious, or conscientious people.
+Once we realize that the size of the pie depends upon people making that pie, we want to encourage pie-making.
+This holds true even if a large part of Jobs’s and Buffett’s talent is luck—having won the genetic lottery." - [Why not capitalism? by Jason Brennan](https://www.goodreads.com/book/show/18762452-why-not-capitalism)

 how we should think about wealth distribution and accumulation